|TensorFlow 1 version||View source on GitHub|

 environment: (String, optional) Overrides the environment TensorFlow operates in.

-Returns the current environment which TensorFlow is running in.
+environment: Returns the current environment which TensorFlow is running in.

 There are two possible return values, "google" (when TensorFlow is running in a Google-internal environment) or an empty string (when TensorFlow is running elsewhere).

 If you are implementing a ClusterResolver that works in both the Google environment and the open-source world (for instance, a TPU ClusterResolver or similar), you will have to return the appropriate string depending on the environment, which you will have to detect.

 Otherwise, if you are implementing a ClusterResolver that will only work in open-source TensorFlow, you do not need to implement this property.